ASSISTANT PROFESSOR OF ASTRONOMY

 This fall I will be moving to UT Austin to join the Department of Astronomy as an assistant professor.
-Prior to that, I was a postdoc at The Ohio State University.
-I work with Rick Pogge on the CHAOS project to study the chemical abundance patters across the faces of spiral galaxies using ultraviolet (UV), optical, and infrared (IR) spectra of nebular gas.
-In comparison to abundances from UV nebular lines and optical blue supergiant spectra, CHAOS is helping test the abundance discrepancy problem and determine an absolute abundance anchor for the local universe.
+Prior to that, I was a postdoc at The Ohio State University, where I primarily worked with Rick Pogge on the CHemical Abundances of Spirals (CHAOS) project to study the chemical abundance patters across the faces of spiral galaxies using ultraviolet (UV), optical, and infrared (IR) spectra of nebular gas.
+Using comparisons to abundances from UV nebular lines and optical blue supergiant spectra, CHAOS is helping test the abundance discrepancy problem and determine an absolute abundance anchor for the local universe.

 I am also interested in the evolution of galaxies, both near and far.
-With Dawn Erb at the University of Wisconsin-Milwaukee, I have studied in detail the rest-frame UV and optical emission and absorption line properties of a few distant lensed galaxies.
+During my first postdoc with Dawn Erb at the University of Wisconsin-Milwaukee, I studied in detail the rest-frame UV and optical emission and absorption line properties of a few distant lensed galaxies.
 The study of UV emission lines, especially carbon and oxygen lines, has become a niche of mine, as I continue to build a sample of galaxies with C, N, and O measurements and models in order to understand the nucleosynthetic production methods and stellar feedback that produces the observed abundance trends.

 Many of the best observations of UV emission-line spectra come from nearby, metal-poor, high ionization dwarf galaxies.
 This has lead me to discover galaxies with extreme emission line properties, including the largest equivalent width detections of nebular HeII and CIV emission amongst z~0 galaxies.
 Owing to the very hard ionizing radiation fields that necessarily accompany these galaxies, I have suggested these targets as a new class of high-z analogues that can help us study the sources responsible for cosmic reionization (e.g., extremely massive stars, stripped stars, high- mass X-ray binaries, etc.).